CesiumGS/3d-tiles/TileFormats/Composite/README.md

 The _Composite_ tile format enables concatenating tiles of different formats into one tile.

-The allows flexibility for streaming heterogeneous datasets.
-For example, buildings and trees could be stored in two separate _Batched 3D Model_ and _Instanced 3D Model_ tiles or, using a Composite tile, the building and tree tiles can be stored together.
+3D Tiles and the Composite tile allow flexibility for streaming heterogeneous datasets.
+For example, buildings and trees could be stored in two separate _Batched 3D Model_ and _Instanced 3D Model_ tiles or, using a Composite tile, the tiles can be combined.

-Supporting heterogeneous datasets with both inter-tile (different tile formats in the same tileset) and intra-tile (different tile formats in the same Composite tile) options allows conversion tools to make trade-offs between number of requests, optimal type-specific subdivision, and how visible/hidden layers are streamed.
+Supporting heterogeneous datasets with both inter-tile (separate tiles of different formats in the same tileset) and intra-tile (different tile formats in the same Composite tile) options allows conversion tools to make trade-offs between number of requests, optimal type-specific subdivision, and how visible/hidden layers are streamed.

 A Composite is a binary blob in little endian accessed in JavaScript as an `ArrayBuffer`.